Structure Formation in the Effective Field Theory of Holographic Dark Energy: Minimally holographic dark energy models

-where $S_{\mathrm{holo}}$ is the standard action from the holographic part without the constraints (see eq. \eqref{eq:action_holographic_dark_energy}) and we have rescaled the Lagrange parameter $u_R \rightarrow - N u_R$.
+where $S_{\mathrm{holo}}$ is the standard action from the holographic part without the constraints (see eq. \eqref{eq:action_holographic_dark_energy}) and we have rescaled the Lagrange parameter $u_R \rightarrow - u_R$.
+From the trace of the metric EOM we obtain

+The Lagrange parameter can be obtained by solving the elliptic differential equation.
+Since the FLRW background does not depend on space the Lagrange parameter $u_R = u_{0}(t)$ will be completely unconstrained at the background level.
+On the other hand, at the full non-linear level $u_{0}(t)$ is specified by the boundary conditions of the spatial differential equation.

+As a next step, let us consider the impact of the constraint at the linear level.
 Up to linear order the new constraint will lead to the condition

 Enforcing proper boundary conditions we set $\psi=0$.
 Therefore, following the same steps as in the previous section the scalar perturbations in the presence of dust can be written as

 where we have again rescaled $\lambda \rightarrow \lambda \varphi^2/ (4 a^2)$.
 Due to the presence of the constraints at linear order we have just one dynamical scalar degree of freedom.
 In the small scale limit $x=k/(aH) \gg 1$ the action simplifies to